 d_max_flag equal to 0 specifies that the syntax elements specifying the maximum disparity value are not present in the syntax structure. d_max_flag equal to 1 specifies that the syntax elements specifying the maximum disparity value are present in the syntax structure.

-depth_representation_type specifies the representation definition of decoded luma samples of auxiliary pictures as specified in Table 17.
+depth_representation_type specifies the representation definition of decoded luma samples of depth pictures or constituent rectangles as specified in Table 17.
 In Table 17, disparity specifies the horizontal displacement between two texture views and Z value specifies the distance from a camera.
 The value of depth_representation_type shall be in the range of 0 to 3, inclusive, in bitstreams conforming to this version of this Specification.
 The values of 4 to 15, inclusive, for depth_representation_type are reserved for future use by ITU-T | ISO/IEC.
 Although the value of depth_representation_type is required to be in the range of 0 to 3, inclusive, in this version of this Specification, decoders shall also allow values of depth_representation_type in the range of 4 to 15, inclusive, to appear in the syntax.
 Decoders conforming to this version of this Specification shall ignore the bits that follow a value of depth_representation_type in the range of 4 to 15, inclusive, in the depth representation information SEI message.

 The variable maxVal is set equal to ( 1 << BitDepthY ) − 1.